COMP 150PLD-Programming Language Design

 Creating a new programming language requires designers to draw on a

-well-defined semantics, engineering to ensure they produce an
+well-defined semantics, engineering to produce an

 efficient implementation, and aesthetics to ensure the whole is